Science on Stage Festival 2024

 - Low-Cost Experiments in STEM Education: Projects that are low-cost to implement

-- Joint Projects: Projects developed collaboratively by teachers who have met at one of the past Science on Stage events (e.g., festival, webinar, professional development, network meeting, project)
+- Joint Projects: Projects developed collaboratively by teachers of whom at least one participated at a European Science on Stage festival

 - STEM for Teachers in Training: Projects that have been developed during pre-service teacher training or teacher traineeship